amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/commands.md

 - `failed` - the recommended way to handle failing that enables you to write some specific logic to run when a command fails
 - `?` - this shorthand for propagating the failure to the caller.
 This operator can only be used in a `main` block or inside of a function.
-- `unsafe` - the discouraged way to handle failing.
+- `trust` - the discouraged way to handle failing.
 This modifier will treat commands as if they have completed successfully and will allow them to be parsed without any further steps.

 Here is an example use: